michael-buschbeck/michael-buschbeck.github.io/_posts/2013-10-28-attiny45-as-i2c-master-prelude.markdown

 notably that it was never intended, let alone designed, for that kind of use.
 All it was designed for is inter-IC communication over traces on a PCB, not meters of dangling cable.

-But I don't need anywhere near that much.
+But I don't need anywhere near that much distance.
 I also don't require any bandwidth to speak of.

 And I&sup2;C seems just *so very convenient*.
 I can't resist giving it a try.